 Restrooms are situated throughout the grandstand and clubhouse, and in several locations in the backyard.

-The women’s rooms at Saratoga all have attendants to keep the place clean and to keep the supply of candy and mints, hand lotion, and hair spray well-stocked.
-A small tip for the attendant is part of the Saratoga experience.
+The women’s rooms at Saratoga all have attendants to keep the place clean and keep the supply of candy and mints, hand lotion, and hair spray well-stocked.
+A gratuity for the attendant is part of the Saratoga experience.

 For over a hundred years, horses were saddled in Saratoga’s backyard, under the trees; no fences or other barriers separated the horses from the customers who wanted to see them.

 Saratoga doesn’t offer the sort of simulcast area to which frequent track visitors might be accustomed.
-Televisions throughout the track will show races from other tracks, and the ground floor of the Carousel has banks of televisions for those who prefer the long-distance product to the local one.
+Televisions throughout the track and in the backyard will show races from other tracks, and the television above the bar at The Post is often tuned to Del Mar.